What Is Dialectical Behavioral Therapy?

-While it may seem contradictory to promote both change and acceptance, the main idea is to teach patients to learn to accept the things in life we cannot change and to try and improve the things we can.
-Utilizing this strategy, patients are better able to handle life’s everyday problems in healthy ways while setting and pursuing goals to help them build a meaningful life worth living.
+While CBT is centered on change alone, DBT also focuses on acceptance.
+Through individual and group sessions, the therapist will try to promote feelings of validation, acceptance, and support for the patient, while also helping them take steps to promote changes aimed at improving their quality of life.
+Patients will learn to accept the things in life that they cannot change while also trying to improve what they can change.
+Utilizing this type of thought, patients are better able to handle life’s everyday problems in healthy ways while setting and pursuing goals to help them build a more meaningful life.